build-security/opa-java-client/README.md

 * Please make sure to [define some pdp policy rules](https://docs.build.security/policies/creating-a-new-policy).
 ### PDP Request example

-This is what the input received by the PDP would look like.
+This is what the input received by the PDP would look like:

 ```
 {"username":"myname"}POST /v1/data/java/authz/allow HTTP/1.1